nham/hippo/readme.md

     hippo view <id>

-(the above details won't make much sense unless you understand the SM-2 algorithm) or delete an item with
+(the above details won't make much sense unless you understand the scheduling algorithm) or delete an item with

     hippo remove <id>